dpaudel/barcode_generator/README.md

 + runShinyApp.R

 #### Customization required:
-Update run.bat with the location of chrome.exe file.
+- Update run.bat with the location of chrome.exe file.
+- Install _shiny_ and _baRcodeR_ packages in R-portable.